 - Office and land rental fees cost $6,000.

-- Administrative costs like printing and postage cost $7,278.
+- After the Fledge, travel and vehicle expenses, land rental fees, and administrative costs like insurance, internet and telephone, stipends, state taxes, endowment funding, grants to partner organizations, and printing and postage cost $67,344.
 This includes a large newsletter printings, all of our thank you letters and envelopes, and any printing related to talks, events, and presentations.

 Donations from viewers like you remain our biggest single source of income.
 We sincerely appreciate your generosity and support of the Raptor Resource Project mission.
 Would you please help us make a difference with your donation?
 Thank you so much for your support and we hope you enjoy watching in 2021!